unfoldadmin/django-unfold/docs/tabs/dynamic.md

                     "active": True # Configure active tab
                     # "active": lambda request: True
                 },
+                {
+                    "title": _("Inline tab"),
+                    "link": reverse_lazy("admin:app_label_model_name_changelist"),
+                    "inline": "corresponding-fragment-url"
+                },
             ],
         },
     ],
 ```

+**Note:** For rendering tabs associated with inlines, you should use the `inline` parameter and set its value to the corresponding inline fragment URL.
+This ensures that the tab correctly links to and displays the inline content when clicked.
+The inline fragment URL typically corresponds to the slugified verbose name of the inline model.

 ## Rendering tabs in custom templates